Marsupial: Torso

 Few general characteristics describe their skeleton.
 In addition to unique details in the construction of the ankle, epipubic bones (ossa epubica) are observed projecting forward from the pubic bone of the pelvis.
-Since these are present in males and pouchless species, it is believed that they originally had nothing to do with reproduction, but served in the muscular approach to the movement of the hind limbs.
+Since these are present in males and pouchless species, it is believed that they originally had no function in reproduction, but served in the muscular approach to the movement of the hind limbs.
 This could be explained by an original feature of mammals, as these epipubic bones are also found in monotremes.
 Marsupial reproductive organs differ from placentals.
 For them, the reproductive tract is doubled.
 Females have two uteri and two vaginas, and before birth, a birth canal forms between them, the median vagina.
 In most species, males have a split or double penis lying in front of the scrotum, which is not homologous to the placental scrota.

 A pouch is present in most species.
 Many marsupials have a permanent bag, while in others such as the shrew opossum the pouch develops during gestation, where the young are hidden only by skin folds or in the maternal fur.
 The arrangement of the pouch is variable to allow the offspring to receive maximum protection.
 Locomotive kangaroos have a pouch opening at the front, while many others that walk or climb on all fours open in the back.
 Usually, only females have a pouch, but the male water opossum has a pouch that protects his genitalia while swimming or running.

 General and convergences

-The sugar glider, a marsupial, (left) and flying squirrel, a placental, (right) are examples of convergent evolution.
+The sugar glider, a marsupial (left), and flying squirrel, a placental (right), are examples of convergent evolution.

 Marsupials have adapted to many habitats, reflected in the wide variety in their build.
 The largest living marsupial, the red kangaroo, grows up to 1.8 m in height and 90 kg in weight.
 Extinct genera, such as Diprotodon, were significantly larger and heavier.
 The smallest marsupials are the marsupial mice, which reach only 5 cm in body length.

 Some species resemble placentals and are examples of convergent evolution.
 This convergence is evident in both brain evolution and behaviour.
 The extinct thylacine strongly resembled the placental wolf, hence one of its nicknames "Tasmanian wolf".
 The ability to glide evolved in both marsupials (as with sugar gliders) and some placentals (as with flying squirrels), which developed independently.
 Other groups such as the kangaroo, however, do not have clear placental counterparts, though they share similarities in lifestyle and ecological niches with ruminants.